-As a self-employed farmer, you may have to pay an annual instalment by December 31, 2005.
-If our records indicate that you may have to pay tax by instalments, we will send you an Instalment Reminder in late November.
+As a self-employed farmer, you may have to pay an annual instalment by December 31, 2006.
+If our records show that you may have to pay your tax by instalments, we will send you an Instalment Reminder in late November, showing the amount we suggest you pay.